haotsunglee/ROB550-mobilebot/README.txt

 /*******************************************************************************
 *
-*    This code is for completing a fully featured
+*    This code is for mobile robot controller for MBot-Mini.
-*    mobile robot controller for MBot-Mini
+*    A preceding work for Botlab project.
-*
 *
 *******************************************************************************/